ycj28c/scribble/_posts/2019-04-03-postgres-maintenance-urgent-case.md

 select pg_cancel_backend(pid) from pg_stat_activity where  query like '%<query text>%' and pid != pg_backend_pid();
 select pg_terminate_backend(pid) from pg_stat_activity where  query like '%<query text>%' and pid != pg_backend_pid();
 ~~~
+This is the action item, kill the query blocking.
 5) optimize the queries
 a.
 Use *ANALYZEE<table>* or *VACUUM ANZLYZE<table>* to update the table statistic.
 Try to avoid run it in peer time.
 b.
 Execute explain(query text) or explain (buffers true, analyze true, verbose true) (query text) command to identify the query execution plan.